HadrienVACHER/Sociodemographic_debiasing_influence_on_fake_news_detection/README.md

 ## Description

-This project aims to explore debiasing techniques of encoder models and to study their influence on fake news detection.
-Firstly, students are expected to understand how an encoder model, such as BERT, works.
-They will first fine-tune a classifier on a fake news detection task and observe its performance.
-Secondly, the students will study some well-known encoder debiasing techniques regarding discriminatory attributes (e.g. race, gender, socioeconomic status, . . . ) and implement them.
-The debiased models will be evaluated on the fake news detection task, and the students will interpret the results depending on the debiasing technique.
+This project aims to explore debiasing techniques for encoder models and study their influence on fake news detection.
+The initial phase involves analyzing the mechanics of encoder models, such as BERT, and fine-tuning a classifier to establish a baseline performance on a fake news detection task.
+Subsequently, well-known encoder debiasing techniques regarding discriminatory attributes (e.g., race, gender, socioeconomic status) will be implemented and studied.
+Finally, the debiased models will be evaluated against the baseline, with the results interpreted based on the specific mitigation techniques applied.

 ---